 I had tackled a baked AIP treat, this yummy Carrot Cake, but my craving for something savory hadn’t been solved yet.
 I was looking for something versatile that could be used as a flatbread, cracker, or pizza crust.

 And I’m telling you, the flour is a game changer, especially for paleo baking because many people can’t tolerate nut based options.
-It literally has the weight and silky texture of all-purpose flour!
 I prefer it over tigernut flour, and imagine it working extremely well in cookies and cakes but just haven’t got to that yet.

 There’s a few characteristics I require in a flatbread.
 Sturdy enough to hold toppings, but a soft bite with a little bit of chew.
 Not quite cracker thin, but not too thick either.
 And it has to have flavor, which emerges from the nutty squash and fruity olive oil.